devops-surya/devops-training/Fast_Track_April_2022/CI-CD/JFrog.md

 ```

-* Access artifactory by using : __https://publicip:8081__ and follow thw below steps:
+* Access artifactory by using : __http://publicip:8081__ and follow the below steps:
 * Default username and password :
 ```
 Username: admin